Discrete Restricted Boltzmann Machines

 \section{Dimension}

-In this section we study the dimension of the models $\RBM_{\Xcal,\Ycal}$.
-Our analysis builds on previous work by Cueto, Morton, and Sturmfels~\cite{Cueto2010}, where the binary case was treated.
-The idea is to bound the dimension from below by the dimension of a related max-plus model, called the tropical RBM~\cite{tropical}, and from above by the dimension expected from counting parameters.
+In this section we study the dimension of the model $\RBM_{\Xcal,\Ycal}$.
 One reason RBMs are attractive is that they have a large learning capacity, e.g.\ may be built with millions of parameters.
 Dimension calculations show whether those parameters are wasted, or translate into higher-dimensional spaces of representable distributions.
+Our analysis builds on previous work by~\citet*{Cueto2010}, where binary RBMs are treated.
+The idea is to bound the dimension from below by the dimension of a related max-plus model, called the tropical RBM model~\citep{tropical}, and from above by the dimension expected from counting parameters.

-The dimension of the discrete RBM model can be bounded from above not only by its expected dimension, but also by a function of the dimension of its Hadamard factors: \begin{proposition} The dimension of the discrete RBM is bounded as
+The dimension of a discrete RBM model can be bounded from above not only by its expected dimension, but also by a function of the dimension of its Hadamard factors: \begin{proposition} The dimension of $\RBM_{\Xcal,\Ycal}$ is bounded as